ST1LL-1N-S1MUL4T10N/vm-by-vm/nfs/docs/clientconfig.md

 sudo mount -a
 ```

-If no errors, it’s good to go.
+If errors, read the guide again or ask chatGPT.

 ---

-**That’s all!** Ready to help if you want to script this or troubleshoot mounts.